When Medicaid in Illinois Will Pay for a Nursing Home, Assisted Living, or Home Health Care

 Illinois' Medicaid program pays for nursing homes, assisted living, and home health care services for many Illinoisans.

-There are, however, strict rules for Medicaid eligibility for long-term care in Illinois.
+Medicaid, however, has strict eligibility rules for long-term care in Illinois.
 Besides qualifying financially, you also need to qualify medically for Medicaid to pay for any LTC service like a nursing home, assisted living facility, or home health care.

 Medicaid for Illinoisans in Nursing Homes

 If you already receive Medical Assistance in Illinois, then your Medicaid coverage includes nursing home care if you need it.
 Nursing homes are residential facilities that offer around-the-clock skilled nursing care in addition to other supportive services.
-You can find a list of licensed nursing homes in Illinois here.
+You can search from a list of licensed nursing homes in Illinois here.

 Income Limits for Medicaid in Illinois

-The income limits for AABD Medical are different depending on whether you live in the community or in a nursing home or assisted living facility.
+Income limits for Medical Assistance may be different depending on whether you live in the community or in a nursing home or assisted living facility.

 Income Limits for People Living in the Community

 AABD Medical covers elderly, blind, and disabled residents living in the community (at home or with friends or relatives) with income up to 100% of the federal poverty level (FPL).
-In 2019, that is $1,041/month for a household of one or $1,409/month for a household of two.
+In 2023, that's $1,215 per month for a household of one or $1,643 per month for a household of two.

-If your income is more than the FPL, you can still qualify for AABD Medical by "spending down" your excess income every month on certain expenses.
+If your income is more than the FPL, you can still qualify for AABD Medical by "spending down" your excess income every month on certain medical expenses.
 The state determines your spend-down amount based on your income.
-You qualify for Medicaid every month you can show the state that you have incurred the expenses.
-You do not have to actually pay the bills, just show the state that you have incurred them.
+You qualify for Medicaid every month you can show the state that you have incurred the associated expenses, even if you have not yet actually paid them.

 For example, Mrs. Brown has excess income above the AABD Medical income standard.
-Illinois tells Mrs. Brown her spend-down amount is $120/month.
+Illinois tells Mrs. Brown her spend-down amount is $120 per month.
 She has a doctor's appointment that will cost her $250 out of pocket.
 She has met her spend-down and qualifies for AABD Medical that month.

 Income Limits for People Living in a Facility

-If you are living in a nursing facility, you can have more income than 100% of the FPL, but you will be required to pay almost all of your monthly income toward your care.
-Illinois allows single AABD recipients in nursing homes to keep only $60/month for themselves.
+If you are living in a nursing facility, you can have more income than 100% of the federal poverty level, but you'll be required to pay almost all of your monthly income toward your care.
+Illinois Medicaid allows single recipients in nursing homes to keep only $30 per month for themselves.
 The state does have rules that allow a "community spouse" (the spouse not entering a nursing home) to keep more income.

-If your monthly income exceeds the cost of the nursing or supportive living facility, then you may still qualify for AABD Medical benefits if you spend-down your excess income every month on other eligible expenses.
+If your monthly income exceeds the cost of the nursing or supportive living facility, you can still qualify for Medicaid benefits if you spend down your excess income every month on other eligible expenses.

 Resource Limit for Medicaid in Illinois

-If you have resources that exceed the limit but need AABD Medical in order to move into a nursing home, you can spend-down your assets and qualify.
-If you have a spouse who is remaining at home, then you will be allowed to keep assets to help support that person.
+If you have resources that exceed the limit but need Medical Assistance in order to move into a nursing home, you can spend down your assets and qualify.
+If you have a spouse who is remaining at home, then you'll be allowed to keep some assets to help support that person.

 When a Nursing Home Is Medically Necessary

-Medicaid will pay for a nursing home only when it is medically necessary.
-Medicaid will not pay for nursing home care that is just "custodial," meaning non-medical care such as help with transferring to and from a wheelchair, bathing, or eating.
+Medicaid will pay for a nursing home only when it's medically necessary.
+Medicaid won't pay for nursing home care that's just custodial, meaning non-medical care such as help with transferring to and from a wheelchair, bathing, or eating.

-Medicaid uses the information in your needs screening to decide whether you need a nursing home and, if so, what kind of nursing home is appropriate for you.
-In general, for a nursing home to be considered medically necessary, you must have a medical condition that is so serious that you need the level of skilled nursing care that is only available in an institution.
+Medicaid uses the information in your needs screening to decide whether you qualify for a nursing home and, if so, what kind of nursing home is appropriate for you.
+In general, for a nursing home to be considered medically necessary, you must have a medical condition that is so serious that you need the level of skilled nursing care that is available in an institution.

 Medicaid for Illinoisans in Supportive Living Facilities